luxempig/sequoia-project/README-CRON.md

 # Automated Nightly Ingest

+> **⚠️ DEPRECATED - This feature is no longer in use.**
+> Ingestion is now triggered manually via the curator interface at `/curator`.
+> This file is kept for historical reference only.

+---

-The EC2 instance is configured to automatically run the voyage ingest script every night at 3 AM EST.
+The EC2 instance was previously configured to automatically run the voyage ingest script every night at 3 AM EST.

 ## Setup